-Lymph glands occur in complexes (groups) in different parts of the body.
+Lymph glands occur in complexes (groups) in different body parts.

-These groups, as well as individual lymph nodes, are connected through very fine channels called lymphatics.
+These groups, as well as individual lymph nodes, are connected through excellent channels called lymphatics.

 Lymphatics are a thick cell layer and form a network throughout the body.

-The fluid found in the lymphatics collects between cells in tissues in different parts of the body.
+The fluid found in the lymphatics collects between cells in tissues in different body parts.

-Once the fluid has been collected from the tissues and is running into the lymph nodes, it is called lymph.
+Once the fluid has been collected from the tissues and runs into the lymph nodes, it is called lymph.
 Lymph nodes serve as filters for lymph.

-Once the fluid in the lymphatic vessels has been removed from the collected toxins from the entire body, it drains into one of the main veins in the neck.
+Once the fluid in the lymphatic vessels has been removed from the collected toxins from the entire body, it drains into one of the central veins in the neck.

 Causes of swollen lymph nodes

-Once the harmful organism or bacteria has been trapped and recognized as harmful, the lymph node swells to produce specially programmed fighting cells capable of recognizing and attacking unwanted invaders.
+Once the harmful organism or bacteria has been trapped and recognized as dangerous, the lymph node swells to produce specially programmed fighting cells capable of recognizing and attacking unwanted invaders.

 Swollen lymph nodes can occur even if the infection is trivial or not obvious.